Marija Jovanovich

+Early life

+Born in Kruševac, Yugoslavia, in 1982, Jovanovich is the eldest of three daughters of surgeons Snežana and Aleksandar Jovanovich.
+The family left Yugoslavia in 1995 to escape from the Yugoslav Wars, and settled in New Zealand.
+Jovanovich arrived not knowing any English.
+She attended high school in Auckland and first began learning to fly in a Cessna 152 at the Walsh Memorial Flying School in Matamata.
+In 1999, beginning with her father Aleksandar, the family began moving to Australia; Jovanovich followed later in the year, after graduating from high school.

 Military career

-Jovanovich joined the RAAF in 2001 and studied at UNSW Canberra at the Australian Defence Force Academy (ADFA) between 2001 and 2004.
-In 2004 she graduated from UNSW with a Bachelor of Science majoring in mathematics and physics, with first class Honours and a University Medal in Physics.
-Jovanovich underwent flying training on the CT-4B and PC-9/A aircraft and graduated from No 206 Pilots Course in 2006.
+Jovanovich joined the Royal Australian Air Force (RAAF) in 2001 and studied at the Australian Defence Force Academy (ADFA) from 2001 to 2004.
+In 2004 she graduated with a Bachelor of Science majoring in mathematics and physics, with first class Honours and a University Medal in physics.
+Jovanovich undertook flying training on the CT-4B and PC-9/A aircraft and graduated from No. 206 Pilots Course in 2006.
 After graduating from ADFA and pilot training, she flew the P3 Orion on operations and exercises all over the world, including the Middle East, US, Asia, and Southwest Pacific.
-During operational service she earned her Masters in Systems Engineering in 2013.
+She earned her Masters in Systems Engineering in 2013.
 In 2013, Jovanovich attended the prestigious United States Air Force Test Pilot School, flying 23 types of aircraft over the duration of the course.
 She was the first Australian in 25 years to complete the course.

-On return from the US, Jovanovich worked as a test pilot at the Aircraft Research and Development Unit at RAAF Base Edinburgh.
-In December 2020 Jovanovich assumed command of No. 10 Squadron, becoming the third woman to lead a RAAF flying squadron.
-No. 10 Squadron became the first RAAF squadron to simultaneously have a female commanding officer and a female executive officer in 2021 when Squadron Leader Jenna Higgins took up the role.
-Jovanovich described this as "Both a big deal, and not a big deal.
+On return from the US, Jovanovich worked as a test pilot at the Aircraft Research and Development Unit RAAF at RAAF Base Edinburgh.
+In December 2020 Jovanovich assumed command of No. 10 Squadron RAAF, becoming the third woman to lead a RAAF flying squadron.
+No. 10 Squadron became the first RAAF squadron to simultaneously have a female commanding officer and a female executive officer in 2021, when Squadron Leader Jenna Higgins was appointed executive officer.
+Jovanovich described this as "Both a big deal and not a big deal.
 It’s a big deal because we’re breaking new ground, and it’s not a big deal because at 10 Sqn that’s honestly just business as usual.
 Everybody just accepts that we’re here because we’re awesome at our jobs, and we are.
 So, we just get on with it".

+Jovanovich was promoted to the rank of group captain in 2023, becoming the first female pilot in the RAAF to achieve this rank.
+She was appointed a Member of the Order of Australia in the 2025 Australia Day Honours.